-Option Communicator Code On/Off Description 1 Contact I.D.
+[382 [382] - THIRD COMMUNICATOR OPTION CODES Option Communicator Code On/Off Description 1 Contact I.D.
 Partial Closing Identifier ON Partial Closing Identifier = 5.
-Contact I.D. uses 5 as the identifier for the Partial Closing event.
+Contact I.D. uses '5' as the Identifier for the Partial Closing event.
 OFF Partial Closing Identifier = 4.
-Contact I.D. uses 4 as the identifier for the Partial Closing event.
+Contact I.D. uses '4' as the Identifier for the Partial Closing event.
 This option is defaulted OFF.
 2 Walk Test Communication ON Zone Alarms Communicate during Walk Test Enabled.
 Zone alarms that occur during Walk Test will communicate if programmed to do so.
 OFF Zone Alarms Communicate during Walk Test Disabled.
 Zone alarms that occur during Walk Test will not communicate even if programmed.
 This option is defaulted OFF.
-NOTE: This option must be OFF for SIA FAR installations.
-3 Message (LCD5500Z/LCD5520Z) or 'CC' (LCD5501Z) message will be displayed if alarms a edged during the Transmission Delay time.
-This message will be displayed for 5 s keypads on the system.
-The acknowledgment can be from an access code, disarr Communications Cancelled Message Enabled.
-The 'Communications Cancelled' (LCD5500Z/LCD5520Z) or 'CC' (LCD5501Z) message will be displayed if alarms are acknowledged during the Transmission Delay time.
-This message will be displayed for 5 seconds on all keypads on the system.
+3 Communications Cancelled Message ON Communications Cancelled Message Enabled.
+The "Communications Cancelled" (LCD5500Z) or "CC" (LCD5501Z) message will be displayed if alarms are acknowledged during the Transmission Delay time.
+This message will be displayed for 5 seconds on all keypads on the partition.
 The acknowledgment can be from an access code, disarm function key, or a keyswitch zone.
-Caution: This option must NOT be turned OFF for SIA-FAR installations.
 OFF Communications Cancelled Message Disabled.
-The 'Communications Cancelled' message will not be displayed.
+The "Communications Cancelled" message will not be displayed.
 This option is defaulted OFF.
-4 Call Waiting Cancel Enabled.
-The Call Waiting dialing string programmed in Section [304] will be dialed before the first attempt of each phone number.
+4 Call Waiting Cancel ON Call Waiting Cancel Enabled.
+The Call Waiting dialing string programmed in section [304] will be dialed before the first attempt of each phone number.
 All subsequent dialing attempts to the same phone number will not use the Call Waiting Cancel dialing string.
 OFF Call Waiting Cancel Disabled.
 The Call Waiting dialing string will not be dialed.
 This option is defaulted OFF.
-Note: A Call Waiting Cancel on a non-call waiting line will prevent successful connection to the central station.
+Note: A call waiting cancel on a non-call waiting line will prevent successful connection to the central station.
 5 T-Link ON The panel will communicate with a T-Link module connected to the PC-Link header.
 OFF The T-Link interface is disabled.
-NOTE: Not investigated by UL.
-6 AC Failure Transmission Delay AC Failure Transmission Delay.
-Delay is in hours.
-NOTE: For central & remote fire applications, this option must be ON.
-OFF AC Failure Transmission Delay.
-Delay is in minutes.
-7-8 ON For Future Use
+6 AC Failure Transmission Delay ON AC Failure Transmission Delay.
+Delay is in Hours OFF AC Failure Transmission Delay.
+Delay is in Minutes.
+7-8 ON For Future Use ing telephone number in order for the panel to call the computer correctly.